Eluder-based Regret for Stochastic Contextual MDPs

 Reinforcement Learning (RL) is a field of machine learning that pertains to sequential decision making under uncertainty.
-A Markov decision process (MDP) is the basic mathematical model at the heart of RL theory, and has been studied extensively.
-An agent repeatedly interacts with an MDP by observing its state $s \in S$ and choosing an action $a \in A$.
-Subsequently, the process transitions to a new state $s'$ and the agent observes an instantaneous return, indicating the quality of their choice.
-MDPs have the power to characterize many real-life applications including: advertising, healthcare, games, robotics and more, where at each episode an agent interacts with the environment with the goal of maximizing her return.
-(See, e.g., \citet{Sutton2018} and \citet{MannorMT-RLbook}.)
+At the heart of RL is the Markov Decision Process (MDP), a fundamental mathematical model that has been studied extensively.
+An agent repeatedly interacts with an MDP by observing its state $s \in S$ and selecting an action $a \in A$, which leads to a new state $s'$ and an instantaneous reward that reflects the quality of the action taken.
+The agent's goal is to maximize her return during each episode of interaction with the MDP.
+MDPs can be applied to a wide range of real-life scenarios, including advertising, healthcare, games, robotics \citep[see, e.g., ][]{Sutton2018,MannorMT-RLbook}.

-However, in many modern applications there is additional side information that affects the environment.
-We refer to that information as the \emph{context}.
-A naive way to handle the context is to extend the state space of the environment to include it.
-This approach has the disadvantage of increasing the state space, and hence the complexity of learning and the representation of a policy.
-Contextual MDPs (CMDPs), on the other hand, keep a small state space, and regard the context as additional side-information, observed by the agent at the start of each epoch.
-Additionally, there exists a mapping from each context to an MDP, and the optimal policy given a context is the optimal policy in the related MDP~(\citet{hallak2015contextual}).
-A classic example of a context is a user's information (age, interests, etc.), which can deeply influence decision making yet remains static throughout the episode.
-This makes CMDPs an excellent model for recommendation systems.
+Many modern applications involve the presence of additional side information, or \emph{context}, that impacts the environment.
+A naive approach to handling the context is to extend the state space of the environment to include it.
+However, this method increases the complexity of learning and policy representation.
+Contextual MDPs (CMDPs) offer a more efficient solution by keeping the state space small and treating the context as additional side-information that the agent observes at the start of each episode.
+Furthermore, there exists a mapping from each context to an MDP, and the optimal policy for a given context is the optimal policy of the corresponding MDP~\citep{hallak2015contextual}.
+An example of a context is user information that remains constant throughout the episode.
+Such information may include the user's age and interests, and can deeply impact decision making.
+This feature makes CMDPs an excellent model for recommendation systems.